swiftlang/swift-evolution/proposals/mmmm-distributed-actor-isolation.md

   distributed func greet(name: String) { // may or may not be async/throws, it always is when cross-actor
     // ✅ ok, String is Codable
   }

-}
+  nonisolated func synchronous() {} // nonisoalted func may be used the same as on normal actors }
 ```